Must-Know Facts About St Patrick's Day

 The Empire State Building will be luminous in the traditional green of St Patricks Day for the day.
 If you are looking to attend, the parade is free.

 Choosing the right destination for St Patricks Day depends on your preference.
 If you want to embrace St Patricks Day traditionally, New York City is one of the largest celebrations and is where the first parade took place.
 Head over to the big apple to ensure a traditional experience.

 Check out the best events on St Patricks Day in New York, here is more information

 The Chicago parade provides a unique tradition that many others don’t, dyeing the Chicago River green.
 The tradition started in 1961 when the chairman of the parade at the time saw green dye in the river.
 At the time of the sighting, green dye signalled illegal pollution.

-The start of the St Patricks Day celebrations begins with the dying of the river which draws as many as 450,000 people who continue to the parade at noon.
+The start of the St Patricks Day celebrations begins with the dyeing of the river which draws as many as 450,000 people who continue to the parade at noon.

 The event lasts for three hours and both events are free to attend.

-To find out about more about St Patricks Day in Chicago, click here for information.
+Click here to find out more information about St Patricks Day Chicago.